na-na-hi/renget/archive/vffr2.md

 &nbsp;&nbsp;&nbsp;&nbsp;still a good QUA DPS, and Ai-chan, while helpful (pre-Ai with AE/Raven, you could ult &nbsp;&nbsp;&nbsp;&nbsp;roughly twice before you just sat with your dick in your hand due to no SP,) doesn't make &nbsp;&nbsp;&nbsp;&nbsp;her absurdly better than a cracked out lightning team.
 Sent out to die right before
 &nbsp;&nbsp;&nbsp;&nbsp;Herrscher of Elf (fuck back-to-back S-ranks.)
-Good if you need a QUA suit.
+Replaced as a generic QUA DPS by &nbsp;&nbsp;&nbsp;&nbsp;Susannah.

 *Jade Knight* 	/ Li Sushang / Farmable (AW+AL)
 &nbsp;&nbsp;&nbsp;&nbsp;Replacement for HB in most ice teams, brings back elemental breach, but has some &nbsp;&nbsp;&nbsp;&nbsp;asshole design choices (ranged-only ice team buff on combo) that harm her performance &nbsp;&nbsp;&nbsp;&nbsp;with DPS Pardo and AKA.
-Essentially ice HoS, might be able to use her as a DPS on mech &nbsp;&nbsp;&nbsp;&nbsp;ice weather if you skipped Elly.
-Can use Turg if you already have [T+B] (or Margrave [T+B] &nbsp;&nbsp;&nbsp;&nbsp;w/Jing Shengtan / Margrave 3pc,) and Nebs for the team buffs (you'd want her motif gloves &nbsp;&nbsp;&nbsp;&nbsp;as DPS though.)
-Due to her kit having integrated shield break bonuses, we're probably in for &nbsp;&nbsp;&nbsp;&nbsp;dummy thicc elemental shields going forwards (LOL, just use Pag M - you aren't a Paglet, &nbsp;&nbsp;&nbsp;&nbsp;right?)
+Essentially ice HoS, usable as a DPS on mech ice weather &nbsp;&nbsp;&nbsp;&nbsp;if you skipped Elly.
+Can use Turg if you already have [T+B] (or Margrave [T+B] w/Jing &nbsp;&nbsp;&nbsp;&nbsp;Shengtan / Margrave 3pc,) and Nebs for the team buffs (you'd want her motif gloves &nbsp;&nbsp;&nbsp;&nbsp;as DPS though.)
+Her kit has integrated shield-break bonuses, so you'll get hardlocked &nbsp;&nbsp;&nbsp;&nbsp;score-wise vs ice without her.

 *Dreamweaver*  / Hare (Mistletain Schariac) / Limited &nbsp;&nbsp;&nbsp;&nbsp;New mech phys DPS notCecilia to replace BKE and TP.
 Uses a new weapon type (likely to become &nbsp;&nbsp;&nbsp;&nbsp;more frequent as they try to keep players from stat-sticking with their older PRIs,) so you &nbsp;&nbsp;&nbsp;&nbsp;either get her weapon or just skip entirely and use the foundry javelin and Elysia set w/Dante M.
 &nbsp;&nbsp;&nbsp;&nbsp;Sucks for Sieg that his wife gets shipped with another straight girl, but w/e.

+*Miracle Magical Girl* / Sirin / Farmable &nbsp;&nbsp;&nbsp;&nbsp;Sirinfags won, Queenfags lost.
+Farmable mecha fire for ignite shill weathers with a farmable &nbsp;&nbsp;&nbsp;&nbsp;G4 fire motif set - her chakram/scissors are a massive chunk of her damage, so roll for them &nbsp;&nbsp;&nbsp;&nbsp;and farm the rest.
+Congrats to the Sirinfags for avoiding the poison touch of the Hagdev.
+&nbsp;&nbsp;&nbsp;&nbsp;Sirin Did Nothing Wrong

 &nbsp;
 *Note: Just because a character isn't a do-all or fantastic dps, doesn't mean they have no uses - if you look around, you can